GiuseppeManai/ysc4224/README.md

 ## Project 2.
 Customer Churn Prediction

 You have conducted the EDA for the Churn data, now it is time to build a model that can predict which customers are more likely to churn.
-You should use both techniques learnt so far: linear and logistic regression, and think on how to formulate the problem in both cases, see what and why makes sense.
+You should use one of the techniques learnt so far: linear and logistic regression, and think on how to formulate the problem in both cases, see what and why makes sense.
+You can just implement one and provide explanations why you chose it.

 What is Provided:
 * Detailed Instructions